mongodb/django-mongodb-backend/docs/ref/models/search.rst

 Matches documents where a field is equal to a given value.

-Uses the :doc:`equals operator <atlas:atlas-search/equals>` to perform exact matches on fields indexed in a MongoDB Atlas Search index.
+Uses the :doc:`equals operator<atlas:atlas-search/operators-collectors/equals>`
+to perform exact matches on fields indexed in a MongoDB Atlas Search index.

 .. code-block:: pycon